-Catamaran tours for whale-watching: Whales in winter flock to the shallow waters around Ka’anapali, making it one of the best places on Maui to whale watch.
-Catamaran tours launch from Ka’anapali Beach will take you up close to whales in the winter months.
+Catamaran tours for whale-watching: Whales flock to the shallow waters around Ka’anapali, making it one of the best places on Maui to whale watch.
+Catamaran tours launched from Ka’anapali Beach will take you up close to whales in the winter months.

 Sunset: At Ka'anapali Beach, you can watch the sun settle behind Lanai, with views of the green flash visible in clear skies.

-Shopping: If you want to shop in Maui, don’t miss Whalers Village mall.
-This shopping center features Kate Spade, Louis Vuitton, and more and several jewelry stores, an ABC Store, kiosks, and specialty stores!
+Shopping: If you want to shop on Maui, don’t miss Whalers Village mall.
+This shopping center features Kate Spade, Louis Vuitton, several jewelry stores, an ABC Store, kiosks, and specialty stores!